RIP The Apprentice. Welcome Innovation!

 Welcome MAZE Innovations!

 I have called the new show MAZE to convey the message that business isn’t about perfection.
-It’s more a journey to encounter a series of dead ends, until you eventually find your groove.
-Failure on this new show is encouraged, and teams are accountable for each other, as the onus is on their ability to create the right team dynamic, to achieve new levels of 'commercial' innovation breakthroughs that will make an impact.
+It’s more a journey to encounter a series of dead ends, until you eventually find the right path for you.
+Failure on this new show is encouraged, and teams are accountable for each other, as the onus is on their ability to create the right team dynamic, to achieve new levels of 'commercial' innovation breakthroughs that will create an impact.

 As new networks continue to evolve, let’s put the focus on building media formats to entertain everyone, without the need for intimidation, or for anyone to get fired.
 All that's required is a positive attitude, and a mindset to embrace a lot of trial & error... with the ability to laugh with each other along the way!